Shipshewana, Indiana: Economy

 In 2014, the Shipshewana–LaGrange County Convention and Visitor's Bureau commissioned a CERTEC study to gauge the impact of tourism.
 According to that study, the tourism and travel industry contributed nearly $137.2 million to the LaGrange County economy in 2013.

 Transportation

 Shipshewana is served by Barons Bus Lines Schedule 0025: Cleveland, Ohio, to Chicago, Illinois; and Schedule 0026: Chicago, Illinois, to Cleveland, Ohio.
-This is an on-demand bus stop for both schedule 0025 and 0026.
+This is an on-demand bus stop for both schedules 0025 and 0026.
 Both routes feature local service via primarily US Route 20.
-These routes are an essential transportation service sharing similarities to that of the Essential Air Service, primarily funded by taxpayers.
+These routes are an essential transportation service similar to that of the Essential Air Service, primarily funded by taxpayers.

 Education

 The town is served by the Westview School Corporation, in nearby Topeka.

 Shipshewana has a public library, a branch of the La Grange County Public Library.